ConnorArmstrong/deco1400-website/readme.md

 **!!
 IMPORTANT !!**\
 Please note that on first launch you will be redirected to the log in page.
 Please enter a username and password of your choosing.
 The username is stored, but the password is simply there to test form validation and show proof of functionality.
 Thank you.

-This was implemented and tested in **Firefox**.
-It all should work with other methods.
+This was website was implemented and tested in **Firefox**.
+It all should work with other browsers and servers.
 Fingers crossed.

 ## HTML Pages